Golumpa/hoyolab-auto-login/README.md

 ## Overview

 A simple program to always claim Hoyolab's daily login system for Hoyoverse games.
-Script was originally made by [vermaysha/Hoyolab-Auto-Daily-Checkin](https://github.com/vermaysha/Hoyolab-Auto-Daily-Checkin), but since the original repository is archived I decided to fork and maintain it myself, along with some improvements and installation guide.
+Script was originally made by [vermaysha/Hoyolab-Auto-Daily-Checkin](https://github.com/vermaysha/Hoyolab-Auto-Daily-Checkin), forked by [raidensakura/hoyolab-auto-login](https://github.com/raidensakura/hoyolab-auto-login) and now maintained by myself, there will be no major improvements but I welcome pull requests.

 ### **Features:**